Wendell Green Jr.

-Wendell Jerome Green Jr. (born August 7, 2002) is an American college basketball player for the Auburn Tigers of the Southeastern Conference (SEC).
-He previously played for the Eastern Kentucky Colonels.
+Wendell Jerome Green Jr. (born August 7, 2002) is an American professional basketball player for Ilirija of the Slovenian Basketball League and ABA League.
+He played college basketball for the Eastern Kentucky Colonels and the Auburn Tigers.

 High school career

 Green played basketball for Detroit Country Day School in Beverly Hills, Michigan.
 As a sophomore, he averaged 19.5 points, eight assists and seven rebounds per game.
 For his junior season, Green transferred to La Lumiere School in La Porte, Indiana.
-At La Lumiere, he played alongside teammates Isaiah Stewart, Keion Brooks Jr., Jaden Ivey, Jeremy Sochan, and Kamari Lands.
+At La Lumiere, he played alongside teammates Isaiah Stewart, Keion Brooks Jr., Jaden Ivey, Jeremy Sochan and Kamari Lands.
 As a junior, he helped his team reach the title game at GEICO Nationals.
 Green committed to playing college basketball for Eastern Kentucky over offers from DePaul, Rhode Island and TCU.

 College career

 On January 2, 2021, Green posted a freshman season-high 30 points and five rebounds for Eastern Kentucky in an 80–75 win against Austin Peay.
 As a freshman, he averaged 15.8 points, five assists, 3.4 rebounds and 1.6 steals per game, earning First Team All-Ohio Valley Conference (OVC) and All-Newcomer Team honors.
 He was a five-time OVC Freshman of the Week selection.

 For his sophomore season, Green transferred to Auburn.

+Green would earn 2nd team All-SEC honors during his junior year.
+Green would break the Auburn record for most consecutive free throw makes without a miss, hitting 28 straight free throws.
+Two seasons later, Green’s record was broken by Chad Baker-Mazara.
+Following his junior season, Green elected to forgo the remainder of his college eligibility and enter the 2023 NBA draft.

+Professional career

+After going undrafted in the 2023 NBA draft, Green joined the Cleveland Cavaliers for the 2023 NBA Summer League.

+On October 28, 2023, Green was selected in the 2023 NBA G League draft by the Maine Celtics, but was waived on November 9.

+In January 2024, Green signed with OKK Novi Pazar.
+In 14 league games, he averaged 20.8 points and 4.3 assists per game.
+In July, he played for the War Ready in The Basketball Tournament.
+Following the tournament, he joined Indios de San Francisco de Macorís of the Liga Nacional de Baloncesto.

+On 25 July 2024, Green signed with Keflavík of the Icelandic Úrvalsdeild karla for the 2024–2025 season.
+On 28 September, he won the Icelandic Super Cup after Keflavík defeated reigning national champions Valur 98–88 in the cup final.
+He was released by Keflavík in November after averaging 23.2 points on 37% shooting in five Úrvalsdeild games.

+On 30 December 2024, Green signed for Bashkimi of the Kosovo Basketball Superleague and Liga Unike.